SvenVw/fdm/fdm-docs/docs/core-concepts/04-cultivations.md

 2.  **`cultivationHarvesting`**: This action represents the gathering of the crop.
 It links a `cultivation` to a `harvestable` and records the `b_lu_harvest_date`.
 A single cultivation can have multiple harvesting events.
 3.  **`cultivationEnding`**: This action marks the end of a cultivation.
 It records the `b_lu_end` date and whether the crop residue was left on the field (`m_cropresidue`).

 This sequence of actions defines a single cultivation period.
-A `Field` can have multiple cultivations over time, but only one active cultivation at any given time.
+A `Field` can have multiple cultivations over time, be fallow or have multiple cultivations on the same time.

 ## Linking to Catalogues